Subfamily Heliconiinae.: A largely pantropical group, with one of the five tribes found in the Holarctic Region.

 Semuliki National Park, Uganda

-Genus Bicyclus: There are around 100 species of the Afrotropical genus Bicyclus so far described and presently the genus is undergoing a major revision.
-There are 28 - including B. mesogenina and B. dentata which were not included in the published Semuliki checklist or possibly 29 (depending on the alboplaga/xenoides taxonomic status) of the current described species to have been recorded at Semuliki.
-A number of species display seasonal polymorphism and B. vulgaris and B. buea were two of the most common assemblage species sampled in the fruit traps.
-Some females from a number of species are difficult to differentiate (eg. buea, smithi and sanaos or vulgaris and sandace) and in this instance I will still include a female specimen for reference although the specific species can't be verified.
+There are around 100 species of the Afrotropical genus Bicyclus so far described and the genus had been undergoing a major revision of certain groups.
+There have been 28 Bicyclus species recorded from Semuliki (including B. mesogenina, B. moyses and B. dentata, which were not included in the published Semuliki checklist) or possibly 29 (depending on the alboplaga/xenoides taxonomic status).
+A number of species display seasonal polymorphism and B. vulgaris, B. mesogena and B. buea were three of the most common fruit-feeding assemblage species sampled in the fruit traps.
+Some females from a number of species are difficult to differentiate (buea, smithi, sophrosyne, golo and sanaos or vulgaris and sandace) and in this instance I will still include a female specimen for reference although the specific species can't be verified.
 The website follows the species groups categories detailed in the 'Systematic checklist (with complete synonymic listing) of currently known Bicyclus species by Aduse-Poku et al., (2016).

 .jpeg)

+Ignobilis species group.
 There is only one species: B. ignobilis recorded at Semuliki from this group of six described species.
 Only one female specimen was ever trapped and female upper and underside is much lighter.
-The species-group was revised by Brattström in 2015.
+The species group was revised by Brattström, (2015).

 Bicyclus ignobilis (female, under and upperside)